Ghana to conduct maiden all-encompassing business census in October | Ghana News Agency

 He also asked the Service to make the questionnaire simple especially to informal businesses to enable them to participate in the exercise.

-During an interactive session, informal sector business leaders, including market queens and spare part dealers asked the Service to make them an integral part of their education and publicity campaigns.
+During an interactive session, informal sector business leaders, including market queens and spare part dealers asked the Service to make them an integral part in their education and publicity campaigns.

 That, they said, would make their members easily understand and buy into the exercise and volunteer information for the success of the census.

-In 1926, the economic census focused on industry and distributive sectors, while that of 1987 focused on industry likewise 2003, while that of 2003 excluded businesses not in structures and household businesses.
+In 1926, the economic census focused on industry and distributive sectors, while that of 1987 focused on industry likewise 2003, while that of 2003 excluded business not in structures and household businesses.

 During the last census in 2013, there were 590,033 micro,117,329 small, 9,333 medium and 2,593 large businesses in the country.

-The expanded 2023 IBES will cover businesses under sheds, those in open spaces but at fixed locations, and mobile and virtual establishments.
+The expanded 2023 IBES will cover business under sheds, those in open spaces but at fix locations, mobile and virtual establishments.

 GNA